UNEDLabs/moodle-mod_ejsapp/README.txt

    columns_width: This is the total width occupied by your columns (in pixels) in your Moodle
                   visual theme.
 This variable is used to resize the applet size when embedded in Moodle and the "Preserve original applet layout" options is set to no.
 		          Default configuration works well with the default theme and with many others based on the two columns format.
 However, other themes may require changes in this variable.

-   collaborative_port: When the "EJSApp Collaborative Sessions" block is also installed, this
-		       variable sets the port used for establishing TCP connections in the collaborative sessions.

-   sarlab_IP:	  This variable defines the IP(s) direction(s) of the SARLAB system(s) used for
+   sarlab_IP:	  This variable defines the IP(s) address(es) of the SARLAB system(s) used for
                   managing the access to the remote laboratories.
 If left empty, the plugin understands that SARLAB is not used.